natario1/CameraView/README.md

 *A fork of [Dylan McIntyre's CameraKit-Android library](https://github.com/gogopop/CameraKit-Android), originally a fork of [Google's CameraView library](https://github.com/google/cameraview).
-The CameraKit-Android at this point has been completely rewritten and refactored:*
+The library at this point has been completely rewritten and refactored:*

 - lots *of serious bugs fixed*
 - *decent orientation support for both pictures and videos*